G-BJNWSNVHW4 G-BJNWSNVHW4

 ree

-Let’s be honest: the image of the lone psychologist building an empire from a quiet office, sipping coffee and inventing breakthrough therapies in isolation, makes for a decent movie plot.
-But in the real world?
-It’s collaboration that builds sustainable, scalable success.
+Let’s be honest: the image of the lone psychologist building an empire from a quiet office, sipping coffee and inventing breakthrough projects in isolation, makes for a decent movie plot. meanwhile in the real world, it’s collaboration that builds sustainable, scalable success, and for psychology entrepreneurs, that’s especially true.

 Why does collaboration work so well in our field?
 Let’s take a closer look at the neuroscience, the success stories, and the practical tools for doing it well.